 Ready to stamp "patent pending" on your invention?
-Then you need to file a provisional patent application (PPA), an inexpensive way to claim your hard work.
-With a PPA, you'll have time to figure out whether you can make a profit from your creation before you invest more time and money.
+Then you need to file a provisional patent application (PPA), an inexpensive way to claim your invention - and buy yourself time to determine whether it's worthwhile to pursue a regular patent.

-With Patent Pending in 24 Hours, you have all the forms and information you need to get the job done!
-Find out how to:
+With Patent Pending in 24 Hours, you will learn how to:

 - conduct a patent search online